nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/dynamicListViewer/README.md

    - For custom objects, ensure the relationships are correctly defined.

 3. **Actions Not Appearing**
-   - Ensure the **Show Actions** checkbox is checked in the component's properties.
+   - **Check Configuration**: Ensure you have added action names to the **Record Action API Names** property (e.g., `Edit,Delete,Clone`).
+   - **For Flow Actions**:
+     - Create your Flow and make sure it has an input variable named `recordId` of type Text/String
+     - Go to Object Manager → Your Object → Buttons, Links, and Actions → New Action
+     - Choose "Flow" as the action type and select your Flow
+     - Set the API name (this is what you'll use in **Record Action API Names**)
+     - Activate the action
-   - For Flow actions, ensure they are configured as "Quick Actions" on the object and are active.
+   - **For Custom Quick Actions**: Make sure they are active and available on the object
+   - **Check Browser Console**: Look for any error messages about action loading
+   - **Verify Object Access**: Ensure the user has permission to perform the actions on the object

 ## Contributing